 What Are the Symptoms of SLAC Wrist?

 • Wrist Pain: The most common symptom of SLAC wrist is pain in the wrist.
-This pain usually starts gradually and worsens over time, especially with activities that involve gripping or twisting.
+Pain usually starts gradually and worsens over time, especially with activities that involve gripping or twisting.

-• Swelling and Tenderness: The wrist may become swollen and tender to the touch.
+• Swelling and Tenderness: The surrounding ligaments and other soft tissue structures surrounding the wrist may become swollen and tender to the touch.
 This is due to the inflammation caused by the instability of the wrist bones and the resulting arthritis.

 • Decreased Wrist Motion: As the condition progresses, you may notice a reduction in your wrist’s range of motion.
 Simple tasks like opening jars, turning doorknobs, or lifting objects can become difficult and painful.